waynegraham/registry.clir.org/_projects/2009-civil-rights-research-within-the-academy-the-archiv.md

 ---
 layout: project
-title: "Civil Rights Research within the Academy: the Archives of the Civil Rights Project (CRP)"
+title: Civil Rights Research within the Academy: the Archives of the Civil Rights Project (CRP)
 ---